Re-Assessing the "Classify and Count" Quantification Method: Quantification and parameter optimisation

 \item If the quantification method $M$ we are going to optimise does not have any parameter that requires estimation, then we train our classifier on $L_{\mathrm{Tr}}$, using the chosen learner parameterised with $\theta_{i}$, and use quantification method $M$ on all the samples extracted from $L_{\mathrm{Va}}$.

 \end{enumerate} In both cases, we measure the quantification error via an evaluation measure for quantification that combines (e.g., averages) the results across all the validation samples.
-As our final value combination for parameter set $\Theta$ we choose the value combination $\theta_{i}$ for which quantification error is minimum.
+As our final value combination for hyperparameter set $\Theta$ we choose the $\theta_{i}$ for which quantification error is minimum.

 Note that, in the above discussion, each time we split a labelled set into a training set and a validation set for parameter estimation / optimisation purposes, we could instead perform a $k$-fold cross-validation; the parameter estimation/optimisation would be more robust, but the computational cost of the entire process would be $k$ times higher.
 While the latter method is also, from a methodological standpoint, an option, in this paper we stick to the former method, since the entire parameter optimisation process is, from a computational point of view, already very expensive.